crypto101/book/src/stream-ciphers.rst

 messages surprisingly allows the attacker to decrypt the suffix.
 The :term:`oracle` may seem artificial, but it is quite common in practice.
-A simple example is a cookie encrypted with ECB, where the attacker can control prefix :math:`A` as a name or an e-mail address field.
+A simple example is a cookie encrypted with ECB, where the attacker can control prefix :math:`A` such as a name or an e-mail address field.

 You can see why the concept of an :term:`oracle` is important here: the attacker would not be able to compute :math:`C` themselves, since they do not